alegrigoriev/AlegrDiff/ReadMe.txt

 Estimated time left is not shown while calculating a fingerpring of a big file  (???)

 Fixed:
+Beta 1.35:
-Vertical scroll to end on large files: file end may not be shown.
+1. If a directory does not exist, no error message is given Vertical scroll to end on large files: file end may not be shown.
 Ctrl+End on large files: may not go to end.
 Vertical scrollbar may not be shown